nutcas3/nutcas3/readme.md

 - 🤝 Open to collaborations in Blockchain Security, Rust, Go, and DevOps.
 - ⚡ Fun fact: NUTCASE is not just a name—it's a mindset!

+I AM HIREABLE NOW(OPEN TO INTERVIEW AND WORK)

 ---

 ## 💻 Tech Stack